iifl-logo

 (xx) According to the information and explanation given to us and on the basis of the accounts and records examined by us,

-Annexure B to the independent auditors report on the standalone financial statements of Forbes & Company Limited for the year ended 31st March, 2024
+Annexure B to the independent auditors report on the standalone financial statements of FORBES & COMPANY LIMITED for the year ended March 31, 2025.

 (Referred to in paragraph 2 (f) under the heading, "Report on other legal and regulatory requirements" of our report on even date)

-Report on the Internal Financial Controls Over Financial Reporting under Clause (i) Section 143 (3) of the Companies Act, 2013 ("the Act")
+Report on the internal financial controls with reference to the standalone financial statements under Clause (i) of sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of Forbes & Company Limited (hereinafter referred to as "the Company") as of March 31,2024, in conjunction with our audit of the Standalone Financial Statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to standalone financial statements of Forbes & Company Limited (hereinafter referred to as "the Company") as of March 31, 2025, in conjunction with our audit of the Standalone Financial Statements of the Company for the year ended on that date.

-Board of Directors Responsibility for Internal Financial Controls
+Managements & Board of Directors Responsibilities for Internal Financial Controls with reference to the standalone financial statements

-Our audit involves performing procedures to obtain audit evidence about the adequacy of the internal financial controls system over financial reporting and their operating effectiveness.
-Our audit of internal financial controls over financial reporting included obtaining an understanding of internal financial controls over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
+Our audit involves performing procedures to obtain audit evidence about the adequacy of the internal financialcontrols with reference to standalone financial statements and their operating effectiveness.
+Our audit of statements included obtaining an understanding of internal financial controls with reference to standalone the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
 The procedures selected depend on the auditors judgment, including the assessment of the risks of material misstatement of the Standalone Financial Statements, whether due to fraud or error.

 Opinion

-In our opinion and to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31,2023, based on the internal financial control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting (hereinafter referred as "the guidance note") issued by the Institute of Chartered Accountants of India (hereinafter referred as "ICAI").
+In our opinion and to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls with reference to standalone financial effectivelyas at statements and such controls were operating March 31, 2025, based on the internal financialstatements criteria established by the Company controlswithreferencetostandalone considering the essential components of internal control stated in the Guidance Note issued by ICAI.

 Firms Registration No.: 109983W